-Famous Emeralds Through the Ages
+Famous Ones Through the Ages

-Emerald Care And Handling
+Care And Handling

 Emeralds are the softest and most brittle of the gemstones, due to their inclusions.
 (Inclusions are gases, liquids, and/or other crystals that get trapped in gemstones as they are forming.)
-Most emeralds are treated with an oil to fill in the cracks to protect the stone from being damaged.
+Most of these gems are treated with an oil to fill in the cracks to protect the stone from being damaged.
 Due to this process, chemical cleaning and ultrasonic cleaners are not recommended.
 It is best to use warm soapy water for cleaning.

-Is emerald your birthstone?
+Is this your birthstone?

 Let us know in the comments below!

 Tamra Albright-Johnson specializes in the unique histories and folklore around rare stones.
 She owns and operates a custom jewelry shop with her daughter, Kennie, in Iowa.